Independent Schools Regulation

 Illegal Schools

 Illegal schools are not the same as unregistered schools because not all establishments have to register.
+In future with the Children’s Wellbeing and Schools Bill this may change https://edyourself.org/childrens-wellbeing-schools-bill/

 DfE has a page about regulating independent schools which can be found here.
 It includes links to Prosecuting Unregistered Independent Schools and Unregistered Schools and Out of School Settings.

 Reference to “Ofsted inspections” of illegal schools is quite confusing.
 It can refer EITHER to an investigation of how many hours a child is being taught, OR to pre-registration inspections where a school is supposedly in the process of registering even though it is already operating.
-It might even be used to refer to registered schools which repeatedly fail inspections where people believe they should be shut down.
+It might even refer to registered schools which repeatedly fail inspections where people believe they should be shut down.

 Illegal schools are schools which meet the criteria for registering as independent schools but where the proprietors have opted NOT to register.
 If they weren’t closed down they would have to make big changes as well as teaching a broader syllabus.

 Local councils have no power in law to inspect registers or check individual pupils’ timetables if the school won’t co-operate.
 The only body which can do this is Ofsted under section 97 powers.
 This has not prevented Ofsted from blaming councils in the past for not doing enough.
-Historically the Government was reluctant to prosecute or to shut schools down, preferring instead for schools to be supported through the registration process.
-At the end of 2015 the Government gave Ofsted the go ahead to investigate and collect evidence against unregistered independent schools and to liaise with the Crown Prosecution Service.

 Regulating Part Time Schools